Create Command Line Backup to Protect Your Computer

 [/f]{fill | original}

-adjust the size of the destination partition. "fill" means to fill the entire destination partition after cloning; "original" means to keep the same size as the source partition after cloning.
-This command is not available for dynamic disks.
+The command allows adjusting the size of the destination partition after cloning, with options to "fill" the entire destination partition or keep the same size as the source partition.
+This feature is not available for dynamic disks.

 [/w] {1 | 0}